 I can't claim I stuck with my diet during the whole Helene affair.
 Yesterday, driving east to avoid what everyone thought was the probable path, I stopped at a Chick Fil A for my first fast food since last March.
 I had a premade Publix' turkey sandwich for dinner last night, and gorged on the hotel's buffet breakfast (cheese omelet, home fries, sausage, and biscuit) for breakfast, not knowing if the food in my fridge would still be edible when I got back home (it was).
 But after six months of strict dieting - and loss of 45 pounds - I think I could allow myself a one-off, emergency splurge.

-I have stuck to my walking and meditation schedule, though.
-Wednesday, I got 5.6 miles of walking in before the rain started (and that rain didn't stop until about 10:00 am this morning).
+I have stuck to my alternating walking and meditation schedule, though.
+Wednesday, a walking day, I got in 5.6 miles before the rain started (and that rain didn't stop until about 10:00 am this morning).
 I was shooting for one more mile, but turned away due to the weather.
-Yesterday, I got in 90 minutes of meditation in my hotel room.
-I went for a walk when I got home today, but the floodwaters blocked my path as I got near a tributary to Peachtree Creek, and I managed only 3.7 miles, my shortest walk since May 12.
+Yesterday, a sitting day, I got 90 minutes of meditation in my hotel room, sitting, as best I could, on a small chair in the room.
+Today, I went for a walk after I got back home, but the floodwaters blocked my path as I got near a tributary to Peachtree Creek, and managed only 3.7 miles, my shortest walk since May 12.
 I did see this unusual phenomenon in the floodwaters, though.

 No comments: